ctf/puppet-pbis/README.md

 The default is to use Puppet's built-in fileserver.

-In either case, download the necessary packages from the [BeyondTrust website](http://www.beyondtrust.com/Technical-Support/Downloads/PowerBroker-Identity-Services-Open-Edition/?Pass=True).
-Extract the architecture-specific `pbis-open` `.rpm` or `.deb` file from the self-extracting `sh` archive.
+In either case, download the necessary packages from the [BeyondTrust Repo website](https://repo.pbis.beyondtrust.com/).
+You can access the x86_64 RPMs directly, for example: (https://repo.pbis.beyondtrust.com/yum/pbiso/x86_64/Packages/)

 ### Using Puppet's built-in fileserver